 8 – What kind of Hitch should I have (Conventional Towing)?

-4-Way Connectors – the basic hookup of the three lighting functions (running, turn, and brake lights) plus one pin is provided for a ground wire.
+The basic hookup of the three lighting functions (running, turn, and brake lights) plus one pin is provided for a ground wire.
 Most standard light duty trailers will use a 4-pole flat connector.

-5-Way Connectors – the basic hookup of the three lighting functions (running, turn, and brake) and, besides the ground, one pin is available to provide support for another function.
+The basic hookup of the three lighting functions (running, turn, and brake) and, besides the ground, one pin is available to provide support for another function.
 Typically the 5-Way Flat is used for trailers with surge brakes or hydraulic brakes.
 The additional wire is tapped into the backup lights to disengage the hydraulic trailer coupler (actuator) when the vehicle is reversing, thus turning off the trailer’s brakes.

-6-Way Connectors – the basic hookup of the three lighting functions (running, turn, and brake).
+The basic hookup of the three lighting functions (running, turn, and brake).
 The ground and two extra pins are available to provide two additional functions, typically for electric brakes and 12 volt “hot” lead.
 The 6-way square connectors are more common on campers.

-7-Way Connectors – Aside from the three main lighting functions, additional pins for electric brakes, a 12 volt “hot” lead, and backup lights are available.
+Aside from the three main lighting functions, additional pins for electric brakes, a 12 volt “hot” lead, and backup lights are available.
 There are two types of 7-way connectors.
 One has flat pins, which are often referred to as blades.
 The other has round pins.
 The round pin style is very rare.
 The RV style 7-way with flat pins (or blades) is very common.
 It is often found on newer trucks and SUVs that come equipped from the factory with a trailer hitch.

 Each vehicle will vary but they can either go in between your rear springs or attach to your leaf springs and mount to the side of the frame.
-Air lines will be ran to the rear of the vehicle and you can either inflate them manually with an air compressor or for even more convenience, have an on board air compressor.
+Air lines will be running to the rear of the vehicle and you can either inflate them manually with an air compressor or for even more convenience, have an on board air compressor.
 It’s truly amazing the difference air bags can make and with having an on board air compressor, you’re able to press a remote from the inside/outside of your cab and watch the back end raise up to become level.

 Either option will be great but you’ve gotta weight cost vs time.
 Air bags will cost you more but the overall hassle of adjustment is sooo much easier.
 Yes, you can mount helper springs on and set up the adjustment and never leave it, but when you’re truck isn’t under load – not always best to have it setup in that same position.
 You’ll notice a much stiffer ride while not having your trailer attached.

 Overall, installing one of these will make for a better ride, your vehicle will love you for it and you wont wear out your tires or shocks as fast.
-The other thing to is if your truck isn’t level, you’ll be shining your lights in everyone’s eyes and your vehicle is less aerodynamic so this will equate to terrible fuel economy.
+The other thing too is if your truck isn’t level, you’ll be shining your lights in everyone’s eyes and your vehicle is less aerodynamic so this will equate to terrible fuel economy.

 First thing I’d recommend would be a Cold Air intake.
 These are fairly inexpensive, for a decent one like K&N or Spectre; you’re looking between $100-$300 depending on the vehicle.
 This is going to create more air flow directly to your motor, pick up colder air because of where the filter sits down lower in the engine bay, create a meaner engine noise (always love this), and most importantly better HP and MPG.

 I’d highly recommend checking out local exhaust shops to find the best diameter for your motor/vehicle.
-Never want to go too big or too small for the fitting of your vehicle.
+Never go too big or too small for the fitting of your vehicle.
 This is really going to add a nice touch to the appearance and again the sound of your vehicle.
 You’re going to see an increase in performance and MPG with a few simple changes.

-4 – How to avoid sway of your trailer
+4 – How to avoid trailer sway

 The larger the trailer you’re towing the more you’ll notice those windy days!
 When you’re out on the open road going down a busy interstate, the largest percentage of accidents from campers are due to swaying trailers.
 You’ll get this largely from bumper pull trailers but will often see that typical 5th wheel or semi truck creeping over in your lane.
 To help combat this, Sway bars connect to your trailers front frame and to your tow hitch.
 I’ll also help provide more support and more level comfort for the ride.

 3 – Why is my trailer bouncing while driving?

-There’s several things that could be occurring, I’d first check to make sure the trailer tires are properly inflated.
+There are several things that could be occurring, I’d first check to make sure the trailer tires are properly inflated.
 Second, check to make sure the load is even and distributed correctly in/out of the trailer.
 Third, check the leaf springs on the trailer to make sure they aren’t worn.
 Fourth, may want to visit number 4 of this article as we reviewed options with making a better ride.

 2 – Always maintain your vehicle and trailer